-With Finnish, Swedish, Danish and Polish peer to peer loans the credit loss is limited by selling the remaining capital to collections agengies after 90 days of payment delay.
-The prices vary between the markets and for example with Finnish loans the payment is 53% and with Polish 30% of the remaining capital.
-You can check the present levels by logging into the investor service and checking the buying percentage from the allocator or go to the Analyze page and check it there from the market tab.
+In certain peer-to-peer loan markets the credit loss is limited by selling the remaining capital to collections agengies after 90 days of payment delay.
+The prices vary between the loan markets and you can check the present levels by logging into the investor service and checking the buying percentage from the allocator or go to the Analyze page and check it there from the market tab.

 For any loan with a significantly delayed installment, the loan contract can be terminated and the receivables transferred to a collection agency.
 Business loans usually include at least an entrepreneur's own personal guarantee and often real security such as a mortgage or other company assets pledged as security for the loan.

 If a payer of an invoice fails to pay the invoice, the billing fee will be charged from the invoicing party.
 If the loan amount of the funded invoice is not received from either party, the bill will be transferred to a collection agency.

 Anyone who has been identified by Fellow Finance and has given sufficient information about his assets and the origin of the funds to be invested.
 We will collect this information in accordance with the law regarding prevention of money laundering and financing of terrorism.
 A company can also act as a lender and open an investor account.
 For more information, please contact our customer service.

 Investing in loans is free of charge.
 This means no opening, monthly or subscription fees.
 Only on the secondary market, a seller of a loan will be charged at one percentage (1%) fee of the loan capital sold.